r-darwish/topgrade/README.md

   * *Linux*: Run [needrestart](https://github.com/liske/needrestart)
   * *macOS*: Upgrade App Store applications

+## Flags
+* `-t/--tmux` - Topgrade will launch itself in a new tmux session.
+This flag has no effect if Topgrade already runs inside tmux.
+This is useful when using topgrade on remote systems.

 ## Customization
 You can place a configuration file at `~/.config/topgrade.toml`.
 Here's an example: